-Atsushi Niimi (Outside Director, Independent Outside Officer)
+Yuko Tashiro (Outside Director, Independent Outside Officer)

-The Company nominated Atsushi Niimi as an Outside Director in the belief that he will provide the Company's management with valuable advice and supervision based on his ample experience managing global companies and his wide range of insights.
-He meets the requirements for independence stipulated by the Tokyo Stock Exchange and the "Standards for Selecting Independent Outside Officers," and the Tokyo Stock Exchange has been duly notified of his designation as an Outside Officer.
+The Company nominated Yuko Tashiro as an Outside Director in the belief that she will provide valuable advice and supervision regarding the Company's management based on her wide range of insights and her ample experience of management based on her experiences in various managerial positions, including financial managers and the representative directors of several companies.
+She meets the requirements for independence stipulated by the Tokyo Stock Exchange and the "Standards for Selecting Independent Outside Officers," and the Tokyo Stock Exchange has been duly notified of her designation as an Outside Officer.

-Genichi Tamatsuka (Outside Director, Independent Outside Officer)
+Tetsuji Ohashi (Outside Director, Independent Outside Officer)

-The Company nominated Genichi Tamatsuka as an Outside Director in the belief that he will provide the Company's management with valuable advice and supervision based on his wide range of insights and his ample experience in management, through his experiences in various managerial positions, including as a representative director for several companies.
+The Company nominated Tetsuji Ohashi as an Outside Director in the belief that he will provide valuable advice and supervision regarding the Company's management based on his wide range of insights and his ample experience of management and manufacturing, through his experiences in various managerial positions, including the representative director of a global company.
 He meets the requirements for independence stipulated by the Tokyo Stock Exchange and the "Standards for Selecting Independent Outside Officers," and the Tokyo Stock Exchange has been duly notified of his designation as an Outside Officer.